How To Add A Link Section To WordPress

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If you can’t see the Links feature when you log into your WP dashboard you will need to install a plugin.
-In this step-by-step tutorial, you will learn how to add and manage blogroll links on your site’s sidebar using WordPress plugins.
+If the Links Manager is not visible when you log into your WordPress dashboard you will need to install a plugin.
+In this tutorial, you will learn how to add, edit, delete and manage links on your sidebar using WordPress plugins.

 Link Manager